2026 Market Outlook for Real Estate Investors Using DSCR Loans

 ✅ Fannie Mae anticipates rates drifting toward 5.9% by late 2026

-Why this matters for real estate investors: Even modest rate declines can significantly improve DSCR coverage, loan amounts and cash flow.
+Why does this matter for real estate investors?
+Even modest rate declines can significantly improve DSCR coverage, loan amounts, and cash flow.
 A softer rate environment can revive deals that didn’t work in 2024 and 2025.

 For a deeper explanation of how DSCR affects cash flow, see our article:

-Nearly 69% of lenders believe first-time buyers will face the toughest conditions in 2026.
+Nearly 69% of lenders believe first-time buyers will face tough conditions in 2026.
+High prices, debt levels, and tight budgets will keep many renters from transitioning into homeownership.

 ✅ Strong rental absorption